DivineOmega/uxdm-excel/README.md

 ## Installation

-To install the UXDM Eloquent package, just run the following composer command.
+To install the UXDM Excel package, just run the following composer command.

 ```bash